 Indonesia’s visa approval rate fell 12.3% in 2019, a significant decline.
 Part of this may simply be reversion to the mean.
 The university sector, which counts for a little under half of all Indonesian students in Canada, had a 97.6% approval rate in 2018.
 This was the second-highest approval rate for university students among all countries that sent at least 100 university students to Canada.
 That rate fell to 92.5% in 2019, a number better in line with the country’s peers.

-Dramatic increases in application volume from a country often prompt declines in approval rate, whether due to a drop in applicant strength or more careful scrutiny of visa applications by the government.
-I suspect this is what we’re seeing here.
+Dramatic increases in application volume from a country often prompt declines in approval rate, whether due to a drop in applicant strength or more careful scrutiny of visa applications.
+The Canadian government may be particularly attuned to the possibility of fraud, which has been a concern in the Jordanian market in the past.

 At ApplyInsights, we spend a lot of time discussing the big players in Canadian education.
 But I also like to take time to cover smaller markets.
 Part of what makes Canada such a great place to study is its diversity, and I know our partner schools are always working to attract students from a wide variety of countries.
 I hope today’s article has offered insight into some lesser-explored markets.